OpenClaw VPS Requirements: What Server Specs Do You Need?

 | Test deployment | 25-40 GB |

-NVMe storage is preferred because OpenClaw can perform many small reads and writes across workspace files, logs, cache, state, browser sessions, and Docker layers.
-Faster storage can improve responsiveness and reduce delays during restarts, updates, and tool execution.
+NVMe storage is recommended because OpenClaw can perform many small reads and writes across state, workspace files, logs, cache, Docker layers, and browser session data.
+Faster storage can improve responsiveness during updates, restarts, tool execution, and file-heavy workflows.

 Does OpenClaw Need a GPU?

-OpenClaw does not necessarily require a GPU.
-Many OpenClaw deployments use hosted AI model APIs, which means the VPS mainly needs enough CPU, RAM, storage, and network reliability to run the Gateway, tools, browser sessions, and integrations.
+OpenClaw does not need a GPU for typical Gateway deployments that use hosted AI model APIs.
+In that setup, the VPS mainly needs enough CPU, RAM, storage, and network reliability to run the Gateway, tools, browser sessions, and integrations.

-A GPU becomes relevant only if you plan to run local models or GPU-accelerated workloads on the same server.
-If you are only running the OpenClaw Gateway and connecting it to external AI providers, start with a VPS.
-If you plan to run local AI models, consider a larger dedicated server or GPU-capable environment.
+A GPU only becomes important if you plan to run local AI models or GPU-accelerated workloads on the same server.
+If you are using hosted AI providers, start with a VPS.
+If you are running local models, consider a larger dedicated server or GPU-capable environment.

 Docker Requirements for OpenClaw

-Docker is useful for VPS deployments because it gives you a more isolated and repeatable environment.
-For Docker-based OpenClaw deployments, you should plan for:
+Docker is not required for every OpenClaw setup, but it is useful on a VPS because it provides a repeatable and isolated deployment model.
+For Docker-based OpenClaw deployments, plan for:

-Docker adds convenience, but it also adds resource overhead.
-If you use Docker-based sandboxing or containerized services, leave extra RAM and disk space available.
+Docker adds convenience, but it also adds overhead.
+If you enable sandboxing, browser automation, or additional containers, leave extra RAM and storage available.

 Network and Bandwidth Requirements

-OpenClaw does not usually require massive bandwidth for basic personal automation, but network reliability matters.
-The VPS should stay online consistently because the Gateway may need to communicate with APIs, serve a control interface, connect to integrations, maintain remote sessions, and run scheduled tasks.
+OpenClaw usually does not require massive bandwidth for basic personal automation, but stable network connectivity is important.
+The Gateway may need to communicate with AI model APIs, messaging platforms, package repositories, browser sessions, and external services.

 Unmetered bandwidth is useful when OpenClaw workflows involve web research, browser automation, file transfers, logs, media, or frequent integration activity.
-It also helps avoid surprise bandwidth charges as your OpenClaw usage grows.
+It also helps avoid surprise bandwidth charges as usage grows.

 Security Requirements for OpenClaw on a VPS